Treatments for Mental Illness

 Medication can help people with mental illnesses in several ways.
-It can relieve the distress and anguish caused by illness by controlling symptoms, such as depression, mania, panic attacks, obsessions and hallucinations.
+It can relieve the distress and anguish caused by illness by controlling symptoms, such as depression, mania, panic attacks, obsessions, and hallucinations.
 It can also prevent relapse in both schizophrenia and mood disorders.
 Certain medications can also reduce the negative symptoms of schizophrenia.
 Medication is so important that it is often considered essential in the treatment of mental illness, particularly if the illness is severe and persistent.
 However, medication does not “cure” the illness and, of course, can have side effects.
 In each case, therefore, the risks must be weighed against the benefits of taking a medication or not.

 It is important to know the names of prescribed medications (both the manufacturer’s trade name and the chemical generic name), as well as the dosage, therapeutic benefits, and possible side effects.
 Keeping a written record of all this can be very useful at a later date.
 Any other doctor or dentist should be aware of all medications taken to ensure that any medical operation or treatment is undertaken without risk of interaction with the psychiatric medication.

 Medications vary as to the amount of time needed before taking effect (from a few minutes or hours in the case of anxiolytics to several weeks in the case of antidepressants).
 Side effects, however, can appear very rapidly, leading many people to stop their medication before they take full effect.
 Many side effects, though, are only temporary and may disappear after a few weeks.
 Ongoing treatment with medications should be supervised carefully.

 Some antipsychotics are injectable in intervals ranging from one week to several months.
 Often, the total dosage of the medication may be reduced by giving an injection, because it is better absorbed in this form.
 Injections are preferable for persons who are either non-compliant or forget to take their pills.